-NOTE I: While filling in his/her Application Form, the candidate should carefully decide about his/her choice for the centre and optional subjects for the Indian Forest Service (Main) Examination.
-More than one application from a candidate giving different centres and/or optional subjects will not be accepted in any case.
-Even if a candidate sends more than one completed application, the Commission will accept only one application at their discretion and the Commission's decision in the matter shall be final.
-If any candidate appears at a centre/optional subjects other than those indicated by the Commission in his/her Admission Certificate, the papers of such a candidate will not be valued and his/her candidature will be liable to cancellation.
+NOTE 1: While filling in his/her Application Form, the candidate should carefully decide about his/her choice of centre for the Examination.
+If any candidate appears at a centre other than the one indicated by the Commission in his/her Admission Certificate, the papers of such a candidate will not be evaluated and his/her candidature will be liable to cancellation.